mikhaill/mikhaill.github.io/6_Other_Considerations.md

 You pricing point will determine wether you need a no-touch, low-touch or a high-touch sales operation.
 Are you interested in a business with fewer, high margin customers or a mass, lower margin offering?

 Freemium is a marketing strategy, not a way to make money.
-You're thinking of a free trial - this blog post is perfect on the topic: [Screw Freemium Use a Free Trial](http://www.priceintelligently.com/blog/bid/188339/Screw-Freemium-Use-a-Free-Trial)
+This blog post is perfect read on the topic: [Screw Freemium Use a Free Trial](http://www.priceintelligently.com/blog/bid/188339/Screw-Freemium-Use-a-Free-Trial)